felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>UIColor</summary>

-Colletion of helpers functions for UIColor and the way to use in your project.
+Collection of helpers functions for UIColor and the way to use in your project.

 Can be just a class or a extension, you can chose what is the best for your implementation / need.

+Link to the folder: [link](UI/UIColor)

 - `Get the UIColor from HEX string*`: snippet for you get the UIColor according to the HEX string;
 - `Get the HEX from UIColor`: snippet for you get a string with the HEX representation from UIColor;